Keeping Students Safe

 How We Report and Fix Peeling Paint in Schools

-Three times a year, CEs formally record their findings on the Paint Film Condition Visual Inspection Form, and these results are now available online.
+Three times a year, Custodian Engineers formally record their findings on the Paint Film Condition Visual Inspection Form, and these results are now available online.
 These reports will occur prior to the first day of school, at the start of the December winter recess and at the conclusion of the school year.